rossliam2212/CPPNotes/Notes/OOPClassesAndObjects/OOPClassesAndObjects.md

 - Beware if you have a pointer data member
     - Pointer will be copied
-    - Not what is is pointing to
+    - Not what is pointing to
     - Shallow vs. Deep Copy

 ### Copy Constructor Best Practices: